TanjaKec/datachallenge/content/day1/ImportExport/_index.en.markdown

 ```

 {{% notice info %}}
 Run the above code again, but remove `stringsAsFactors` argument from the `read.csv` function or set it to TRUE.
 Can you tell the difference between now and before?
-Why do you think we had to use `fileEncoding` arguent?
+Why do you think we had to use `fileEncoding` argument?
 {{% /notice %}}

 What do you think about this dataset? 🤔

 #### Using readr::read_csv()

-`readr` is a package that read rectangular data quicker then when using **base R** `read.cdv()`.
+`readr` is a package that reads rectangular data more quickly than **base R** `read.cdv()`.
 Another difference from the `read.csv()` function is that it assumes characters are strings and not factors by default.

-Just so you can see how easy it is to use other packages for importing data into R the code below illustrates the use of read_csv().
+Just so you can see how easy it is to use other packages for importing data into R, the code below illustrates the use of read_csv().

 ```
 ## If you don't have readr installed yet, uncomment and run the line below